xiaodongyang/xiaodongyang.github.io/index.md

 ## News

+> NVIDIA Blog introduces our work on [dynamic facial analysis](https://devblogs.nvidia.com/parallelforall/ai-co-pilot-rnn-dynamic-facial-analysis/), which is part of NVIDIA AI Co-Pilot.

 > One paper on face alignment and head pose estimation is accepted by CVPR 2017.

 > Our paper wins [JVCI Best Paper Award](/publications/papers/jvci-best-paper-award.pdf)!